 Impact on Workers

 Unemployment can leave lasting negative impacts.
-Firstly, unemployment is very stressful and can damage the persons morale, and even health.
+Firstly, unemployment is very stressful and can damage the person’s morale, and even health.
 Areas of high unemployment tend to experience more social problems.
 High unemployment can be factors in creating social instability such as riots.
-Mass unemployment in Spain and Greece is threatening the social fabric of the countries.
+Mass unemployment can threaten the social fabric of the countries.